-Vietnam produces so many Robusta beans that they account for around 40% of the entire world’s production of that particular variety of bean.
-Robusta beans are used in almost all coffee you will drink from a café in Vietnam.
+Vietnam produces so many Robusta beans that they account for around 40% of the entire world’s production of this particular variety of bean.
+Robusta beans are used in almost all coffee you will drink in Vietnam.

-Our top recommendation for coffee in this Hanoi itinerary is Dream Beans Cafe in the old quarter.
-It is outrageously well rated and for good reason.
+Our top recommendation for coffee in Hanoi is Dream Beans Coffee which you can find nestled in the Old Quarter.
+This coffee is outrageously well rated and for good reason.

-10. Take An Amazing Cooking Class
+10. Take A Cooking Class

 You simply have to take a cooking class when you visit Vietnam.
-If you choose to do a Halong Bay cruise, you will learn how to create a few mediocre spring rolls so that doesn’t count!
+If you choose to experience a Halong Bay cruise, you will learn how to make a few spring rolls, but that doesn’t really count.

 Book a top rated tour for a true authentic cooking class.
 We would recommend both Hanoi or Hoi An for a cooking class as they both offer excellent options.

-Many restaurants display ‘cooking class’ on their menu’s or advertising boards outside entrances.
-You can either walk in and ask about availability or book in advance if you are sure of your dates.
+Many restaurants in Hanoi display ‘cooking class’ on their menus or post advertising boards outside entrances.
+You can either walk in to ask about availability or book in advance if you are sure of your dates.